 5 | Future-proof

 Legacy CMS platforms aren't built to deliver the flexibility that modern developers and marketers need to stay at the top of their game.
-Traditional CMSs aren't ready to deliver omnichannel digital experiences.
+Traditional CMSs aren't ready to provide omnichannel digital experiences.
 They also tend to limit both marketers and developers on how and where to deliver content.
 With the growth of headless commerce as a headless alternative for eCommerce businesses, it has become evident that traditional CMSs like Drupal are ill-equipped to face the future of website development.

 Why Agility CMS is The Best Headless Alternative To Drupal

 One of the most important things to understand about all of this is that there is ultimately no "one-size-fits-all" approach to which CMS is better for you.
-There is no one "right" tool for every job instead- there is only the right tool for the right job at the right moment.
-Just as the content you're creating needs to remain malleable, your CMS needs to remain nimble to give you the Agility you're looking for.
+There is no one "right" tool for every job; instead- there is only the right tool for the right job at the right moment.
+Just as the content you're creating needs to remain malleable, your CMS needs to stay nimble to give you the Agility you're looking for.

 For some, open-source platforms like Drupal or even WordPress may be the right tool for the job.
 For others, they will be woefully inadequate in many vital areas.
 A Headless CMS can ensure that you get more out of content marketing with less financial input.
 An inflexible, traditional CMS costs time and money to develop and maintain while constraining users to a single delivery channel.